iktatum/Portfolio_Analysis/README.md

 ## Choose one portfolio and plot a rolling beta between that portfolio's returns and S&P 500 returns.
 Does the portfolio seem sensitive to movements n the S&P 500?
 > I chose Berkshire Hathaway and compared it to the S&P 500 returns.
 There seems to be no real senstivity of the Berkshire portoflio to the movements in the S&P 500.
 This can also be seen in the fact gthat the correlations are so low as well.

-## Comments on the 4-stock custome portolfio
+## Comments on the 4-stock custom portolfio
 ?
 I chose stocks Lululemon, Blackstone, a High-yield ETF, and a Gold ETF.
 I would have expected a lower or similar result to the S&P because I chose a growth stock, a value stock, an inflation hedge and another uncorrelated investment.
 My reuslts were different than expected.
 The overall risk of teh portfolio was close to the S&P, but it outperformed, on a risk-adjusted basis, all portoflio except Bershire Hathaway and the Algo 1 portfolio.